The Universe expansion and Energy problems: Some repercussions on modern Physics

 \subsection{Repercussions on some other notions}

-Finally, we notice that, in the light of our model, we can reexamine and make precise a large number of notions and factors having an important role in modern Physics (such as: Hubble law, radiation spectrum dependence on the powers of temperature, reunification of all forces problem...) without using neither the relativity second postulate nor the uncertainty principle.
+Finally, we notice that, in the light of our model, we can reexamine and make precise a large number of notions and factors having an important role in modern Physics (such as: Hubble law, radiation spectrum dependence on the powers of temperature, reunification of all forces problem...) without using neither the erroneous aspect of the relativity second postulate nor the uncertainty principle.
 We have to take into account the dependence on time of some notions and constants.
 So, we can explain, for instance, the redshift and the blueshift phenomena by the dependence on time (or distance) and temperature of the frequency and not by the speed of the source.
-The only effect of the speed of the source is to make the emitter less or more distant from the receiver - analyser according to a given rate.\\
+The only effect of the speed of the source is to make the emitter less or more distant from the receiver - analyser according to a given rate.
+The dependance on distance of the redshift factor $z$ explains its observed very large values $(z>2)$ that seam to contradict the classical general relativity theory.
+These values only prove the existence of very distant pulsars, for example.\\

 Likewise, we can show easily that, within the framework of our model, the relative speed of two isotropic galaxies moving in the direction of the expansion is proportional to their distance.
 This allows us to introduce the factor $R(t)$ that characterizes the expansion and to follow Hubble's work by putting $r = r_0R(t)$ and